 In addition to completing online registration, all students must report to the Registrar's Office on campus to confirm arrival on the island and receive their student ID card and registration sticker.
-To confirm the reserved dates for arrival and orientation, please review the Academic Calendar located on the AICASA website (aicasa.org).
-Note: Due to the current COVID situation, students do not need to report to campus after on-line registration is completed.
-All needed information will be provided during the on-line registration process and the on-line orientation.
+To confirm the reserved dates for arrival and orientation, please review the Academic Calendar located on the AUACAS website (aicasa.org).